nzqpeace/spf13-vim/README.markdown

     git version 1.7.4.msysgit.0

 #### Setup [Curl]
-_Instructions blatently copied from vundle readme_
+_Instructions blatantly copied from vundle readme_
 Installing Curl on Windows is easy as [Curl] is bundled with [msysgit]!
 But before it can be used with [Vundle] it's required make `curl` run in _command prompt_.
 The easiest way is to create `curl.cmd` with [this content](https://gist.github.com/912993)